aws/karpenter-provider-aws/designs/ami-minimum-age.md

 Karpenter allows users to specify TTL for nodes, which configures the maximum age of nodes in the cluster.

-This is useful to ensure that nodes are replaced periodically, which helps to ensure that the cluster is running on the latest AMIs available, which simplifies and automates the security patching process.
+This is useful to ensure that nodes are replaced periodically, and helps to ensure that the cluster is running on the latest AMIs available, simplifying and automating the security patching process.

 However, a recent issue with a released AMI (see [this issue](https://github.com/awslabs/amazon-eks-ami/issues/1551)) has highlighted that it would be useful to be able to specify a minimum age for AMIs, to ensure that nodes are not replaced with an AMI that is too new.